 How do I obtain DBS Clearance?

-All students undertaking work placements require a DBS (Disclosure and Barring Service) check, the School of Education will organise and pay for this.
+All students undertaking work placements may require a DBS (Disclosure and Barring Service) check, the School of Education will organise and pay for this.
 You are required to register with our online DBS service provider and present your required ID documentation.
 Once approved, your DBS will be posted to your home address.
 International students require non-UK clearance checks where necessary, see Criminal records checks for overseas students.

 What is a project placement brief?